 If you have studied the assertion-evidence model and put it into play, you already know its power.
 Your ideas are more clear, your talk’s organization is better, your own articulation of content is improved.
 You know the method works, and you want to share the techniques for better talks.
 If you are trying to convince others to change how they use their slides, be certain that you have some good starting points:

 Use the Idea of “Innovation” to Your Advantage

 If you are in a technical, engineering, or scientific organization, you can be sure that those organizations want to be seen as innovative and cutting edge.
 However, many people inside of these organizations hesitate to apply innovative strategies to their communication efforts.
 You can appeal to their sense of innovation to try on some of these techniques.

 If you want to try using the assertion-evidence model, you can also come at it slowly.

 Many people know that most technical talks are boring.
-They are probably boring because the old slide approach scripts a deadened moment.
-When you make a change for the better, the audience will realize it.
-The assertion-evidence model provides the speaker confidence, and this will show during the talk.
+They likely sense that the source of the boring state arises is the traditional slide approach.
+For that reason, when you make a change for the better, the audience will realize it.
+The assertion-evidence model leads to speaker confidence, and this confidence will show during the talk.

-To the right are quotes from past adopters as evidence of how successful these methods can be.
+To the right are quotes from past adopters as evidence for how successful these methods can be.
 These quotes come from practicing engineers who have taken our workshops or classes.